 Alabama is one of those hidden gem states, where you wouldn’t expect there to be as much awesome nature as there is.
 But did you know that Alabama is home to dozens of waterfalls and over 4,200 caves?!
-We traveled through northern Alabama in July and spent a long weekend exploring Alabama’s waterfalls and caves.
+I traveled through northern Alabama last July and spent a long weekend exploring Alabama’s waterfalls and caves.

 DoSoto Falls stands 104 feet tall on the Little River in northeast Alabama.
 This unique waterfall is interesting because there is dam behind it, creating a cascading backdrop that plunges down toward a smaller set of falls, before descending the final massive drop to the lake below.

 DeSoto Falls is located near Mentone, in northeast Alabama.
 From AL-117, turn off on County Road 613, which will lead you to the falls.

 The hike down to the falls was shaded and easy, although some scrambling over slippery boulders was necessary.
 The hike starts by wading across the water below the dam to the opposite side, and climbing up the rock wall on the other side.
 From that point on it is pretty well marked.
 If you stray off, just keep descending down and to the right.
 You end up at the lake below the waterfall.
 There is a nice rocky beach I stayed on and swam from.

 Hiking isn’t the only activity to do in DeSoto State Park.
 There is a shallow pool above the falls perfect for swimming and playing with kids in.
 There are also kayak and canoe rentals that can be used on the section of the river above the dam.
 Fishing is welcome in the river, as well.
 We recommend fly fishing for the best catch, but fishing with spinning rod and bait casters is also possible here.